rubenseyer/pistophylax/README.md

 Familiarize yourself with the rest of [the axioms](tests/axioms.px).

 We may now attempt our first proof.
-Let us prove, as an easy first target, that if P implies Q, and Q implies R, then necessarily P implies R.
+Let us prove, as an easy first target, that if P implies Q, and Q implies R, then clearly P implies R.
 This proof, of the transitivity of implication or the _hypothetical syllogism_, can be stated as
 ```
 proof →tra.
 P → Q, Q → R ⊢ P → R